The List of Kanye West Albums in Order of Release

 13. Big Brother

-“Graduation,” the third studio album by American rapper and producer Kanye West, made its mark on the music scene when it was released on September 11, 2007, through Def Jam Recordings and Roc-A-Fella Records.
-Recorded between 2005 and 2007 in studios across New York and Los Angeles, West helmed most of the production with contributions from other producers, including DJ Toomp.
-Notable guest appearances featured Dwele, T-Pain, Lil Wayne, Mos Def, DJ Premier, and Chris Martin.
-Departing from his earlier soul-based sound, “Graduation” drew inspiration from stadium tours, house music, and indie rock, embracing synthesizers, electronics, and diverse samples.
+“Graduation,” the third studio album by American rapper and producer Kanye West, was released on September 11, 2007, by Def Jam Recordings and Roc-A-Fella Records.
+The album was mostly recorded from 2005 to 2007 in New York and Los Angeles studios, with West at the forefront of its production, though other producers also contributed, among whom was DJ Toomp.
+The impressive list of guest visitors included Dwele, T-Pain, Lil Wayne, Mos Def, DJ Premier, and Chris Martin.
+Breaking away from his previous soulful style, “Graduation” was influenced by stadium tours and house music, with elements of indie rock, heavy in synthesizers, electronics, and varied samples.

-The album received widespread acclaim, debuted at number one on the US Billboard 200, and spawned hits like “Stronger” and “Good Life.”
-It also played a pivotal role in shifting the hip-hop landscape away from gangsta rap.
-West’s musical progression on “Graduation” showcased his ability to evolve and innovate within the genre.
+The album received wide critical acclaim, reached number one on the US Billboard 200, and produced such hits as “Stronger” and “Good Life.”
+It also played a big role in changing the hip-hop world from gangsta rap.
+The musical growth on “Graduation” attested to the fact that West can evolve and be original within his genre.

 4. 808s & Heartbreak (2008)